lorelleh/assignment1/README.md

 ### 5.3 What I changed or ignored and why

-Explain briefly:
-- Did the AI recommend something unsafe?
-- Did you modify its solution?
-- Did you double-check with official docs?

 **My explanation:**
 The AI did not recommend any unsafe operations; all core steps aligned with ROS2 official best practices.
 I modified the solution by prioritizing the cleanup of old build artifacts (build/install/log) before compiling—while the AI mentioned this step, it did not emphasize its criticality.
 My previous repeated failed builds left residual files that overwrote new configurations, so manual cleanup became a mandatory first step (rather than an optional one).